Quest753/hackathon2016/README.md

-# hackathon2016
+# Hackathon2016
-Timber fo HRs
+Timber for HRs